adafruit/Adafruit_TouchScreen/README.md

 To install, click DOWNLOAD SOURCE in the top right corner, and rename the uncompressed folder "TouchScreen".
 See our tutorial at http://www.ladyada.net/library/arduino/libraries.html on Arduino Library installation

-Added modification to allow the touchscreen of MCU Friend LCDs with parallel data interfaces to be used with ESP32 UNO style boards whilst WiFi is enabled.
+Added modification to allow the 4-wire resistive touchscreen of MCU Friend LCDs with parallel data interfaces to be used with ESP32 UNO style boards whilst WiFi is enabled.
 Tested on a red board MCU Friend with default touchscreen wiring.

 ## Reason for Modification